babblevoice/babble-drachtio-presence/README.md

 - [ ] Improve modularity of dosubscribe and test storage for leaks

 A presence agent which will work with other modules in this family.

+* A UAC can SUBSCRIBE to us; we then NOTIFY information to the phone (dialog/voicemail etc)
+* We can SUBSCRIBE to a UAC (we are the UAS); we then receive NOTIFY on DND from the phone
+* A client can PUBLISH to us - I am leaving this out for the moment until I see more support other than Zoiper - which has issues anyway

+## Notes

 Presence is a little more tricky as different clients use slightly different mechanisms for advertising their state.
 For example, Zoiper5 uses SIP PUBLISH to announce its state.
 If you want to discover if a Zoiper5 client has DND enabled (and be alerted to when it is triggered) then we have to listen out for PUBLISH events.
 Polycom phones (a VVX 101 for example) require us to subscribe to the phone and then listen for a NOTIFY.